collinedwa/market-app/README.md

 ## How to Use / Frontend Navigation:

-NOTE: The frontend for this app is mainly meant to showcase the program's functionality.
+NOTE: The frontend for this app is mainly meant to showcase the program's functionality, and is thus visually simple.
 ### "/" Homepage:
 Pretty straightforward-- Has options to log in and register.